Siddharth-Prabhakar/GO-FOCUS/README.md

 ## Installation

-1. Clone or download this repository
+1. Download this zip file of repository.
+2. Extract all files from zip.
-2. Open Chrome and navigate to `chrome://extensions/`
+3. Open Chrome or Chromium-based browsers and navigate to `chrome://extensions/`
-3. Enable "Developer mode" in the top right
+4. Enable "Developer mode" in the top right
-4. Click "Load unpacked" and select the extension folder
+5. Click "Load unpacked" and select the extension folder
-5. The extension icon should appear in your toolbar
+6. The extension icon should appear in your toolbar

 ## Usage